michaeljones/matcha/README.md

 The function declaration has no impact on the final template as all lines are removed from the final text.

-Functions make it easier to deal with repeated components within your template.
+Like in normal code, functions make it easier to deal with repeated components within your template.

 ```
 {> fn item(name: String)